acl-org/ACLPUB/anthologize/README.md

 or to a valid containing "home page" for the resource.
 They should be maintained in perpetuity, but reasonably maintained for at least 5 years.

-Attachments do not need to be author-anonymized (although during the review process, program chairs may ask for this -- authors should try to include provenance information with their attachments).